Guide to the settlement meeting

 Think about what possible solutions you might want.
 A settlement might include a letter of apology, a letter of reference, going back to a job, or having the employer change its rules.

 You do not have to be represented by a lawyer at a settlement meeting.
 However, the tribunal strongly recommends that you get independent legal advice, or other expert advice, both before and after the settlement meeting.
-(For further information, please see “Where to Get More Help.”)
+See who can to help

 The settlement meeting will be held in an office or meeting room.
 The tribunal will send you a letter advising you of the time and place.
 You and your representative will sit down at a table with the person conducting the settlement meeting and possibly the other party and their representative.